dmbarbour/glas/docs/GlasDesign.md

 [Kahn process networks](https://en.wikipedia.org/wiki/Kahn_process_networks) (KPNs) are a viable foundation.
 We can extend KPNs with temporal semantics - every process and message has an implicit logical time, and a process can observe which channel has the next message in temporal order.
 This can be combined with dynamic channels to model open systems.

-KPNs could then be compiled into a lower level model that exposes arrival-order non-determinism, such as Glas applications.
+KPNs could then be compiled into a lower level model that exposes arrival-order non-determinism, such as glas applications.

 ### Static Routing of Effects?
 Reject.